Text to 911 updates with more features to come

 Next-generation emergency services, referred to as NG-911, is expecting to include the feature of video footage with their calls.

-According to LAWeekly, “Next Generaton 911 allows the broadband networks to carry your emergency texts and media directly to dispatchers.
-A rep for Krekorian said a future system could feasibly include using FaceTime to show dispatchers live video of an emergency scene.”

 The victim will be able to take their smartphone and use FaceTime to show the police their injury.
 The police can transfer the footage to the paramedics as they are on their way to meet the victim.
-The FaceTime system will be expensive and the network infrastructure for California isn’t there yet, according to VanScoy.
+The video call system will be expensive and the network infrastructure for California isn’t there yet, according to VanScoy.

 CSUN Police Services received a State Officers of Emergency Services grant of $10,100 for Text 911 to happen.
 It took four to six months to move forward after receiving the grant.

-The kick off for the Next-gen 911 video footage will take about 5-10 years regionally, and about 20 years for the entire state.
+The kick off for the Next-Gen 911 video footage will take about 5-10 years regionally, and about 20 years for the entire state.

-Note: Update: The original piece was updated to include the perspective of Nicholas Sanchez.
+These advances give accessibility to those who are deaf and hard of hearing where it wasn’t available before.

+“Instead of having to call and depend on other services, this way it’s just on us,” Sanchez said.
+“We’re adults, we can handle it, we can do it ourselves and be independent.”